-• In the Steel product standard pull-down menu select User defined.
+- Switch to the General tab and in the Section fabrication pull-down menu select Hot finished SHS - In the 'Steel product standard' pull-down menu select User defined. - On the User Defined Grade dialog click in the Yield stress cell to cause the units conversion utility arrow to appear and on the Unit Converter dialog ensure that N/mm2 is selected, before entering yield stress f_v of 325 and click OK. - In a similar manner, enter an 'Ultimate tensile stress f_u' of 450 (N/mm2) and click OK.

-- On the User Defined Grade dialog click in the Yield stress cell to cause the units conversion utility arrow ▶ to appear and on the Unit Converter dialog ensure that N/mm2 is selected, before entering yield stress f_v of 325 and click OK. - In a similar manner, enter an Ultimate tensile stress $\mathbf{f_u}$ of 450 (N/mm2) and click OK. - Enter the Ultimate strain $\varepsilon{\rm u}$ as 0.10 - Enter the Elongation at failure as 22 (%) - From the Buckling curve about y-y axis pull-down menu choose a - From the Buckling curve about z-z axis pull-down menu. choose a - Click OK - On the main Steel Frame Design attribute dialog, in the Section fabrication pulldown menu select Hot finished SHS - In the Compression panel, and for the Major axis, change the Buckling length from to Line. - Enter the attribute name as Brace. - Click the OK button to add attribute to the treeview and close the dialog.
+- Enter the 'Ultimate strain ε_u 'as 0.10 - Enter the 'Elongation at failure' as 22 (%) - From the 'Buckling curve about y-y axis' pull-down menu choose a - From the 'Buckling curve about z-z axis' pull-down menu. choose a - Click OK - Switch to the Compression tab, and for the Major axis, change the 'Unbraced length from' setting to Line. - Enter the attribute name as Brace. - Click the OK button to add attribute to the treeview and close the dialog.